spotify/dbeam/README.md

   --output=<String>
     The path for storing the output.
   --dataOnly=<Boolean>
+    Default: false
     Store only the data files in output folder, skip queries, metrics and metadata files.

 com.spotify.dbeam.options.JdbcExportPipelineOptions:
     Configures the DBeam SQL export